 Overview

-Here’s a typical workflow in Workspace:
+Here’s a typical client management process in Workspace:

 Form → Lead → Contact → Client → Project → Contract → Invoice → Gallery → Slideshow/Video → Delivery